Ale888elA/Pi-Hole-VPN-gateway/README.md

 sudo wg_client_manager.sh
 ```
 To use the VPN connection from your Linux client PC you need to install Wireguard software and copy the VPN client configuration file from /etc/wireguard/clients/ folder of your RPI;
-to activate the tunnel you can use a lightweight and very straightforward GUI called <a href="https://github.com/UnnoTed/wireguird" target="_blank">Wireguird</a>, or you can use a command line via terminal.
+to activate the tunnel you can use a lightweight and very straightforward GUI called <a href="https://github.com/UnnoTed/wireguird" target="_blank">Wireguird</a>, but there are also other GUI options, or you can use a command line via terminal.

 ### 10. - Implement a manual diagnostic script to check installed services and rules.